kelunik/acme-client/doc/installation.md

 ## Installation using Phar

 This is the preferred installation method for usage on a production system.
+You can download `acme-client.phar` in the [release section](https://github.com/kelunik/acme-client/releases).

 ### Requirements